Unlocking Past Information: Temporal Embeddings in Cooperative Bird's Eye View Prediction: Methodology

 \subsection{Temporal Enhancement in Cooperative Perception for BEV Map Segmentation}

 State-of-the-art models for BEV map segmentation commonly incorporate an encoder to process the information of its sensor inputs, generating a BEV embedding ($\mathcal{E}$) that encapsulates crucial details about the position and size of relevant objects.
 Within the domain of cooperative perception, BEV embeddings from CAVs are exchanged and fused into a unified BEV embedding.
 This fusion process ideally addresses communication delays and positioning discrepancies.
 Before decoding the fused embedding, our introduced temporal module is integrated.
 Our module takes the fused BEV embeddings from the cooperative perception model as input, enriches them with historical embeddings, and enhances the overall embedding quality.
 After the BEV embedding update, the decoder from the original architecture utilizes the enriched representation to generate the corresponding BEV map.
 Notably, the fundamental architecture of the cooperative perception model remains unchanged during training.
 Since we do not optimize the original fusion models, we pre-infer and store the fused BEV embeddings as a separate dataset.
-Subsequently, we eliminate the backbone, freeze the decoder, and initiate the training of the temporal module using the new embedding dataset to speed up training.
-Therefore, training focuses solely on the integrated temporal module, resulting in significant time savings of up to 24x.
+Subsequently, we drop the backbone, freeze the decoder, and initiate the training of the temporal module using the new embedding dataset as the models' input to speed up training.
+Therefore, training focuses solely on the temporal module, leading to time savings of up to 24x compared to training the complete cooperative models with CAV images as input.